 As opposed to streams in some functional reactive programming (FRP) designs, the lifetime of a Dew stream is important, because a Dew stream could have side effects when evaluated for its current value.
 Side effects include spawning new streams, calling game engine functions, and others.

-A more unusual thing is that, the lifetime of a Dew stream has to depend on its garbage collection reachability.
-Imagine we hold a reference to a stream of *t type, if we are unsure about whether its lifetime has ended, the stream would effectively be a *?t-typed value to use.
+-typed value to use.
 We decided that would be too inelegant, and instead guarantee the lifetime to extend to at least as long as it can be reached via reference, i.e. garbage collection reachability.

 Naturally, we further guarantee that a stream’s lifetime ends when it’s no longer reachable, and thus making stream lifetimes controlled by references.
 This makes a much simpler core language compared to other more explicit approaches, but it’s tricky in multiple ways.